19balazs86/PlayingWithDistributedLock/README.md

 Some inline comments in the code.

-##### Setup a portable redis server on Windows.
+##### Setup a redis server on Windows.
-Note: If you do not have docker, this is an easy and fast way to get a redis.
-No need any installation process.
+[Chocolatey Galery](https://chocolatey.org/packages/redis-64 "Chocolatey Galery") or another easy and fast way to get a redis.
+No need any installation process:
 1. Download the redis server (zip version) from [MicrosoftArchive/redis/releases](https://github.com/MicrosoftArchive/redis/releases "MicrosoftArchive/redis/releases")
 2. Run the server: redis-server.exe
 3. Run the client (optional): redis-cli.exe | [Redis commands](https://redis.io/commands "Redis commands")